AlexisBouteloup/Speech-Emotion-Recognition-CNN/REPORT.md

 ![image](https://github.com/JadeArpaliangeas/Speech-Emotion-Recognition-CNN/assets/149436763/0d6bada1-54c3-4e79-b5cf-4dad64ef90f4)

 As human perceive pitch differences more accurately at lower frequencies than at higher frequencies, the perception of a signal’s frequence variation is not linear for human ear.
 The Mel spectrogram transforms the classical spectrogram into a representation of the audio information that matches with the hearing of a typical human.
-At the right is the Mel spectrogram describing the same recording, and below is the correspondence between frequencies and Mel scale.
+At the left is the Mel spectrogram describing the same recording, and at the rigth is the correspondence between frequencies and Mel scale.

 ![image](https://github.com/JadeArpaliangeas/Speech-Emotion-Recognition-CNN/assets/149436763/f331a0a3-ee05-41c7-8f5d-1b457c71b313)
 ![image](https://github.com/JadeArpaliangeas/Speech-Emotion-Recognition-CNN/assets/149436763/639acaea-7a4d-4a3e-a0ce-3571168668e9)